-The Yawkey Foundations are currently not accepting grant applications from organizations not previously funded by the Foundations.
+The Yawkey Foundations are currently only accepting applications from previously funded organizations.

 Grants are only made to organizations that are tax-exempt under section 501(c)(3) of the Internal Revenue Service.
 The Yawkey Foundations do not make grants to private foundations or individuals.

-The requested grant must provide significant benefits to a broad constituency either in New England or Georgetown County, South Carolina.
-The Yawkey Foundations do not consider grant requests to organizations or programs that provide benefit outside of the United States.
+The program or project under consideration must provide significant benefits to a broad constituency in New England or Georgetown County, South Carolina.
+The Yawkey Foundations do not consider grant requests for organizations or programs that provide benefit outside of the United States.

-With all of its grants, The Yawkey Foundations have a particular concern for organizations that serve disadvantaged children and families.
+With all of its grants, The Yawkey Foundations have a particular affinity for organizations that serve disadvantaged children and families.
 The Foundations also considers the following:

 - Relevance of the proposed project/program to the Yawkey Foundations' areas of interest

 - Need outlined in the proposal and how the organization has and will continue to address that need

 - Organization's fiscal health and ability to manage its resources effectively

 - Ability of the project/program to leverage funding and support from other sources